 The product design required DAPR Engineering to integrate with several customer-specific dynamics.
 Not only was DAPR limited by dimensional requirements of the existing machine footprint, DAPR was also constrained by the existing testing process and robot paths.
 This required a high-level of “out-of-the-box” creativity coupled with solid engineering best practices to create a customized automated robotic solution within these constraints.

-Accomplish your goals more effectively with JD Technologies, LLC.
+Accomplish your goals more effectively with JD Technologies Global, LLC.